Governing Together: Toward Infrastructure for Community-Run Social Media: Limitations

 \section{Limitations}

 Our findings are shaped by the subjectivity and self-presentation of our participants, as well as the interpretative nature of our qualitative work.
 We aimed to build a participant pool with a broad range of experiences on the Fediverse, but focused on individuals who were interested in governance questions for the purposes of our workshop.
 This allowed us to learn about perspectives of community organizers and developers, but future work evaluating the themes and ideas presented in this work with community members are likely to give insight into notions of fairness, transparency, and participation in the kinds of governance dynamics described in our findings.
-We also note that the participants involved in our workshops distinctly cared about governance.
-They had not only thought about practices and processes extensively, but also were willing to invest extra time, labor, and care in nurturing online spaces in ways that many others may not --- even if they are community moderators.
-Insofar that decisions made in inter-community governance can pose an additional dimension of labor, future work must consider how to reduce barriers and costs to this kind of coordination work.
-In \S \ref{sec:disc_implementing}, we noted that inter-community governance is more useful when it is implemented as an infrastructural layer that provides access to resources and facilitates interaction across communities, rather than when it is implemented as standalone apps that require new sign-ups or technical learning.
+Crucially, as we noted in \ref{sec:disc_implementing}, the participants in our workshops are heavily invested in governance.
+They had not only thought about practices and processes extensively, but also were willing to invest extra time, labor, and care in nurturing online spaces in ways that many others---even community moderators---may not.
+Future work should consider other perspectives and explore how to manage the potential barriers and costs to this kind of coordination work, particularly as we see growing calls to give more control to communities.
+In \S \ref{sec:disc_implementing}, we noted that inter-community governance is more useful when it is implemented as an infrastructural extension, rather than when it is implemented as standalone apps that require new sign-ups or technical learning.
 User studies with prototypes operationalizing some of the ideas described by participants would help offer more specific recommendations for designing such a layer, as well as identifying barriers to use.
-Finally, testing such prototypes outside the Fediverse will be important to assess the practical value and use of inter-community governance in a diverse array of contexts.
+Finally, testing such prototypes outside the Fediverse will be important to refine our understanding of how and when to implement inter-community governance in a diverse array of contexts.